rkuma183/wilsonmar.github.io/_posts/2016-08-11-intel-iot-setup.md

 Upload Complete
 Not auto starting by request
    </pre>

+   A Node program includes a <strong>package.json</strong> file to define the version of Node and of each dependency library.

+   The <strong>main.js</strong> file defines the logic.

 0. Click the Run icon Run icon.
 You should see an LED on your board flashing on and off.
    Also this message: